microsoft/vscode-docs/release-notes/latest.md

 To enable Salsa for your workspace:

-* Set the environment variable `CODE_TSJS`.
-On OS X, it is recommended you change this in your `.bash_profile` using `export CODE_TSJS=1`.
+* Set the environment variable `VSCODE_TSJS`.
+On OS X, it is recommended you change this in your `.bash_profile` using `export VSCODE_TSJS=1`.
 This way the environment variable is persisted.
 * Salsa requires TypeScript 1.8 but the final 1.8 release isn't available yet.
-Therefore, you need to install the nightly TypeScript build either locally `npm install typescript@next` or globally `npm install -g typescript@next`.
+Therefore, you need to install the nightly TypeScript build either locally with `npm install typescript@next` or globally with `npm install -g typescript@next`.
 The typescript nightly is a moving target and there can be issues.
-If there are issues try to install `typescript@1.9.0-dev.20160128`, this is the version we have used for our testing.
+During our testing we have been happily using `typescript@1.9.0-dev.20160128`.
 * Define the `typescript.tsdk` setting with the path to the `lib` folder containing the `tsserver.js` file of the installed TypeScript module.
 As an alternative, you can install the TypeScript module locally inside the workspace so that the `typescript.sdk` setting is not needed and VS Code uses this TypeScript version.

 You can verify that you have Salsa enabled and you have a TypeScript version installed that supports Salsa by checking the status indicator in the Status Bar.
 This shows that all is OK.

 ![Salsa status](images/January/salsa-status.png)